IvinRodrigues/vscode/README.md

 ---

+## Required Fonts

+To ensure everything works correctly, please install the following fonts:

+1. **Inter**
+   - A highly legible font, great for UI elements and general text.

+2. **JetBrains Mono**
+   - A font specifically designed for developers, offering great readability and a pleasant coding experience.

+3. **JetBrainsMono Nerd Font**
+   - An extended version of JetBrains Mono that includes icons and symbols, perfect for enhanced development workflows.

-By installing these extensions, you will make your development environment in VS Code more powerful, efficient, and pleasant.
+By installing these extensions and fonts, you will make your development environment in VS Code more powerful, efficient, and pleasant.
 Enjoy!